 Is the motor turning, but the magnet sled not moving?
-Power down the prover, remove the access plate at the end of the drive cabinet, remove the belt cover at the end of the actuator and inspect the drive belt.
+Power down the prover, remove the belt cover at the end of the drive system and inspect the drive belt.
 Is the drive belt broken?
 If yes, then replace.
-If drive belt is good and the actuator drive shaft gear moves freely, but the magnet carriage does not move, contact Meter Engineers at 316-721-4214.
-Scratches/scars on guide rods.
-Check bearings for grease and free flow.
-If they are dry or the grease is contaminated, it may cause damage to the rods.
+If drive belt is good and the drive belt pulley moves freely, but the magnet sled does not move, contact Meter Engineers at 316-721-4214.
 Leaks at upstream/ downstream sight flow indicators.
-If the indicator is showing a leak, replace the piston rod seals related to the side of the prover where the leak indicator is located.
+If the indicator is showing a leak, replace the shaft seals related to the side of the prover where the leak indicator is located.
 Optical plate not moving.
-If the magnet goes to pick up the optical plate and is not able to pull the plate back, and all electrical reasons have been checked, check the following: Optical plate bearings may be locked up, dry or contaminated to the point that they will not move freely.
-Check bearings and grease if necessary, or replace bearings.
-If the bearings move freely, the piston may be locked up inside the prover.
+If the magnet sled goes to pick up the optical plate and is not able to pull the plate back, and all electrical troubleshooting has been followed, check the following: The piston may be locked up inside the prover.
 This can be caused by pipeline rouge or a faulty seal on the piston.
-A sign of this is the magnet breaking free from the target plate.
-At this point you will need to remove the piston from the prover and check the seals and find where the friction lies.
+A sign of this is the magnet sled breaking free from the target plate.
+At this point you will need to remove the piston from the prover and check the seals and find the source of the issue.
 Proving problems.
 If the meter factor is too low, that is usually due to fluid leaking by the poppet or piston seals.
 This can have a few mechanical problems associated with it.
-Bearings may get dry or start to grab the guide rod.
-Check the bearings regularly to make sure they are not causing excess drag on the shaft.
+The upstream/downstream rod has rolled a seal.
+This can cause friction on the piston rods, keeping the poppet open through the proving process.
+As time progresses, the poppet spring can get weak and not close the poppet quickly enough when performing high flow proves.
+This could cause irregular leaks around the poppet.